Collection Development Policy

 Faculty from departments about to be reaccredited should work with a librarian in order to ensure the print and electronic library resources in their subject areas will satisfy the program requirements.

-Requests from students are welcomed as part of the college’s student-centered mission.
+Requests from students are welcomed as part of the university’s student-centered mission.